paper-trail-gem/paper_trail/README.md

 Widget.paper_trail_on
 ```

-And a `Version` instance has these methods:
+And a `PaperTrail::Version` instance has these methods:

 ```ruby
 # Returns the item restored from this version.